symdeb/Arduino-Touch-Player/README.md

 # TOUCH

-This example uses two DIGITAL OUTPUT pins on the ARDUIO and two DIGITAL INPUT pins.
-Each of the DIGITAL OUTPUT pin can be connected to two DIGITAL INPUT pins.
+This example uses two DIGITAL OUTPUT pins and two DIGITAL INPUT pins on the ARDUINO Each of the DIGITAL OUTPUT pins can be connected to one or two DIGITAL INPUT pins.

 Arduino DOUT1 -- D1 ---- R1-------TP1    TP3------- Arduino DIN 1 ---------R3 --- GND

 Arduino DOUT2 ---D2 ---- R2-------TP2    TP4------- Arduino DIN 2 -------- R4 --- GND

-The Diode D1 and D2 is to prevent DOUT1 ne connected to DOUT2 which could cause damage to the Arduino  output.
+The Diode D1 and D2 is to prevent DOUT1 to be connected to DOUT2 which could cause damage to the Arduino  output.
-R1 and R2 limit the current in case TP1 and TP2 by accident would be connected to ground inatead connected to TP3 and TP4.
+R1 and R2 limit the output current in case TP1 and TP2  would be connected to ground instead connected to TP3 and TP4.
 An 100 KOhm resistor is added at the inputs to assure the input is low when there is no switch connection and the input is floating.

 We have 4 Touch points, TP1 to P4.
-The TP can be connected and when connected an output is connected to another input.
-This represents 4 switches.
-The touchpoints can be connected to electrical conductors, such as metal as an an on/off switch.
+Each connection between the TPs represents a switch The switches can be anything that conducts electricity, even the human body.

          TP1(OUT)   A       TP3(IN)